Levi-ZJY/TemMed-Bench/README.md

 ## News

+* 🔥 Evaluation template code is released.
 * 🔥 Code for loading TemMed-Bench is released.
-Code for evaluation coming soon.

 ## Intro